 The Company has recognised deferred tax assets on unabsorbed business losses and unabsorbed depreciation.
 The Company has incurred losses in the earlier years and it has started to make profits over the past couple of years.
 The Management has concluded that the deferred tax assets will be recoverable using the estimated future taxable income based on the approved business plans and budgets.
-The losses can be carried forward for a period of 8 years as per the requirements of the Income Tax Act, 1961 upto the Financial Year 2021-22.
-After set off of losses, the Company is expected to generate taxable income in the Financial Year 2021-22.
+The losses can be carried forward for a period of 8 years as per the requirements of the Income Tax Act, 1961.
+A portion of these losses can be carried forward until Financial Year 2021-22.
+After set off of the losses, the Company is expected to generate taxable income in the Financial Year 2021-22.